-Define and understand your risks
+1. Define and understand your risks

 "How will changes in minimum wage or health care requirements impact your workforce?"
 Cho said.
 "Do you operate in a geography at high risk of a natural disaster?
 Do you rely heavily on seasonal workers?
 Understanding the potential risks facing you on a short- and long-term basis is important for all small businesses.
 Once you've mapped out the threats to productivity, a clearer picture can be built around emergency planning, insurance needs, etc."

-Overestimate your expenses
+2. Overestimate expenses

-Pay attention to your sales cycle
+3. Pay attention to your sales cycle

-Plan for large purchases carefully and early
+4. Plan for large purchases carefully and early

 "Substantial business changes need to be timed carefully, balancing the risk with the reward and done with a full understanding of the financial landscape you're operating within," Cho told Business News Daily.
 "An up-to-date budget and data-driven financial projections are important components that help guide when to make large investments in your business."

-Remember that time is money, too
+6. Remember that time is money, too

 One of the biggest mistakes small businesses make is forgetting to incorporate their time into a budget plan.
 Ontra reminded business owners that time is money, especially when working with people who are paid for their time.

 "Timing underestimation directly increases costs," Ontra said.
 "Not only do you start to lose time to the delivery schedule, your team also loses momentum as their collective thought shifts focus to another project."

 Ontra recommended treating your time like your money, and set external deadlines later than when you think the project will actually be done.

 "If you believe the project will finish on Friday, promise delivery on Monday," he said.
 "So, if you finish on Friday, deliver the work early and become a star.
-If for some reason time runs over, deliver on Monday and you are still a success."
+If for some reason time runs over, deliver on Monday, and you are still a success."

-Constantly revisit your budget
+7. Constantly revisit your budget